Baltimore Ravens vs. Detroit Lions NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- The average over/under the Ravens had set in matchups last year was 3.2 fewer points than this outing's point total.
+- The average over/under the Ravens had set in games last year was 3.7 less points than this outing's point total.

-- The average total for Lions games in 2020 was 1.0 more point than the point total of 50 in this outing.
+- The average over/under in Lions games in 2020 was 0.5 more points than the point total of 50.5 for this outing.

 Ravens stats and trends

-- The Ravens covered the spread five times last season (5-1-1 ATS) when playing as at least 8-point favorites.
+- When playing as at least 7.5-point favorites last season, the Ravens had an ATS record of 7-1-1.

-- Baltimore and its opponents combined to hit the over seven out of 16 times last season.
+- Baltimore and its opponents combined to go over the point total seven out of 16 times last season.

-- Baltimore was 6-0 against the spread and 6-0 overall in games when it put up more than 32.4 points last year.
+- Baltimore was 6-0 against the spread and 6-0 overall last season when the team put up more than 32.4 points.

-- The Ravens averaged 363.1 yards per game last season, 56.7 fewer yards than the 419.8 the Lions allowed per outing.

-- Baltimore was 2-1 against the spread and 2-1 overall when the team amassed more than 419.8 yards last season.
+- Baltimore was 2-1 against the spread and 2-1 overall when the team amassed over 419.8 yards last season.

-- The Ravens turned the ball over six more times (18 total) than the Lions forced a turnover (12) last year.
+- Last year the Ravens turned the ball over 18 times, six more than the Lions' takeaways (12).

 - Click over to SISportsbook and get the latest odds on this matchup.